dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_4__Interlude_Using_Curl.md

 Just as with `digitalcoin-cli`, in order to create a transaction by curling RPC commands, you should first save your variables.
 The only change here is that `curl` creates a JSON object that includes a `result` key-value, so you always need to pipe through the `.result` tag before you do anything else.

-This example sets up our variables for using the 1.2985 BTC in funds listed in the first unspent transaction above:
+This example sets up our variables for using the 1.2985 DGC in funds listed in the first unspent transaction above:
 ```
 $ utxo_txid=$(curl --user StandUp:8eaf562eaf45c33c3328bc66008f2dd1 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "listunspent", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/ | jq -r '.result | .[0] | .txid')
 $ utxo_vout=$(curl --user StandUp:8eaf562eaf45c33c3328bc66008f2dd1 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "listunspent", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/ | jq -r '.result | .[0] | .vout')